Tanu-N-Prabhu/Python/README.md

 > <b>Poonam Gupta</b> - Math & AP Computer Science Instructor, Brunswick School <br>
-> Thank you so much for posting such helpful posts on GitHub.Many, many thanks for all you do to spread the knowledge.
+> Thank you so much for posting such helpful posts on GitHub.
+Many, many thanks for all you do to spread the knowledge.

 **Do you like the Repository?
 Please drop in your precious reviews by shooting an e-mail**.